Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Implementing MFA Correctly

 Conditional Access makes MFA intelligent.
 Not for every login, only when there is a risk.
 Unknown device?
 MFA.
 Unusual location?
 MFA.
+We cover the policy design in detail in Conditional Access and MFA: Intelligent Access Control for the Public Sector.

 Protecting Privileged Identities